Originally posted April 4, 2017

 - Answer: Based on the Lead level of this water bottle being quite low… I would assume it is likely not leaching — although again, there are a lot of factors that might be considerations in determining this.

-- Because I am a mother of Lead-poisoned children, and I am consequently a bit of a stickler for eliminating all easily-avoidable sources of Lead in my life, I have personally chosen to no longer buy this product – nor any other other carbonated water, or acidic beverages – packaged in tinted-glass bottles.
+- Because I am a mother of Lead-poisoned children, and I am consequently a bit of a stickler for eliminating all easily avoidable sources of Lead in my life, I have personally chosen to no longer buy this product — nor any other carbonated water or acidic beverages packaged in tinted-glass bottles.

 -

-- Answer: For context, Leaded crystal (which we know for certain leaches, based on multiple studies that have been done) is usually something in the range of 200,000 to 400,000 ppm Lead; this green-glass soda water bottle is just 116 ppm lead — so yeah, really low by comparison to Leaded crystal!
-[Read more about Leaded crystal HERE.]
+- Answer: For context, Leaded crystal (which we know for certain leaches, based on multiple studies that have been done) usually tests positive for Lead in the range of 200,000 to 400,000 ppm; this green-glass soda water bottle is just 116 ppm Lead — so yeah, really low by comparison to Leaded crystal!
+(Read more about Leaded crystal HERE.)

 Tamara Rubin